aniketnayak994/hello-world/README.md

 hi,Aniket here

-just started learning git and how it works. how it will me and others through my projects and how too display it
+just started learning git and how it works. how it will help me and others through my projects and how too display it